ACCUTECH

 First Appearance: Iron Man I#219 (June, 1987)

-HISTORY: (Iron Man I#219) - Accutech is a small, California-based research and development firm.
-Their most noteworthy achievement was the design of the Beta Particle Generator, which promised to harness the energy of the ubiquitous Beta Particle, in order to generate an enormous amount of energy, more cheaply than solar and more safely than nuclear radiation.
+(Iron Man I#219) - Accutech was a small, California-based research and development firm.
+Their most noteworthy achievement were patents in medical laser and the design of the Beta Particle Generator, which promised to harness the energy of the ubiquitous Beta Particle, in order to generate an enormous amount of energy, more cheaply than solar and more safely than nuclear radiation.
 A prototype was nearly completed, although there were problems designing a suitable transfer link.
+The design was still enough to impress investors and keep Accutech from bankruptcy.

-(Iron Man I#225-226, 231) - While part of Accutech, Abe Zimmer helped Tony Stark design the Worm, a virus which traveled through every computer system on Earth and deleted all evidence of Stark's Iron Man technology.
-This was utilized by Stark as part of his "Armor Wars", which was a result of Spymaster I stealing and selling some of his technology.
+(Iron Man I#230) - While part of Accutech, Abe Zimmer helped Tony Stark design the Worm, a virus which traveled through every computer system on Earth and deleted all evidence of Stark's Iron Man technology.
+This was utilized by Stark as part of his "Armor Wars", which was a result of Spymaster stealing and selling some of his technology.

 (Iron Man I#327 - BTS) - Accutech, along with the rest of Stark Enterprises, was bought out by the Fujikawa company to form Stark-Fujikawa after the apparent death of Tony Stark during the events of "the Crossing".